How to set-up ADF Pipeline from Oracle Fusion Cloud to Snowflake Using BI Connector

 In some cases, they might have a composite primary key (a set of concatenated values from different columns of the table to uniquely identify each row).
 Some tables may not have time-based columns to facilitate incremental loads, for which the primary key is used as a reference to perform the incremental load.

-This article will help you to handle all of the above scenarios with a single Azure Data Factory (ADF) pipeline (that refers to a Lookup table).
+This article will help you to handle all of the above scenarios with a Data pipeline (that refers to a Lookup table).

 1. Required Setup: